pwr-Solaar/Solaar/docs/usage.md

 When a receiver is selected in the main window, you can pair a new device by clicking on the “Pair new device” button.
 Then turn on the device and it should pair with the receiver if that is possible.
+For multi-host devices first select the host position that you want.
+Some Lightspeed devices may pair by pressing a special pairing button.

 ![Solaar-main-window-receiver](Solaar-main-window-receiver.png)

 Some receivers can only pair with certain kinds of devices, other receivers pair a new device by replacing an existing paired device of the same kind, and even other receivers can only pair a limited number of times.
 A receiver with the Unifying logo should be able to pair with any device with the Unifying logo.
 If there are no open pairing slots, however, you may not be able to pair a new device.
 In this case to pair a new device you